EXCLUSIVE-EU considering curbing Russia's rights in IMF over invasion- sources

 They said $650 billion allocation of Special Drawing Rights to IMF members had undermined previous sanctions on Russia.

-(Reporting by Jan Strupczewski and Francesco Guarascio; additional reporting by Karin Strohecker in London; editing by John O'Donnell and Tomasz Janowski)
+(Reporting by Jan Strupczewski and Francesco Guarascio; additional reporting by Karin Strohecker in London, Andrea Shalal and David Lawder in Washington; editing by John O'Donnell and Tomasz Janowski)

 ((jan.strupczewski@thomsonreuters.com; +32 2 585 28 64; Reuters Messaging: jan.strupczewski.reuters.com@reuters.net))